-Will my visit include information about plans for the spring 2021 semester?
+Will my visit include information about plans for the fall 2021 semester?

 No. For updates about subsequent semesters, refer to Millersville’s COVID Updates page.
 Due to the evolving nature of this information, it will not be covered during your campus visit.